Vic-More/alx-backend-javascript/README.md

 # ALX Backend JavaScript

-Tasks done as part of the ALX-Africa School of Software Engineering Programme with specialization in Backend Engineering.
+These tasks were done as part of the ALX-Africa School of Software Engineering Programme specializing in Backend Engineering.

-## Backend engineering Tasks
+## Backend Engineering Tasks

 ### What is BackEnd

-Backend is the data access layer of a software or any device, which is not directly accessible by users, it also contains the logic of the application that handles said data.
-The Backend also accesses the server, which is a specialized application that understands how the browser requests things.
+The backend is the data access layer of a software or any device, which is not directly accessible by users, it also contains the logic of the application that handles said data.
+The Backend also accesses the server, a specialized application that understands how the browser requests things.

-Some of the Backend programming languages are Python, PHP, Ruby, C # and Java, and as in Frontend, each of the above has different frameworks that allow you to work better according to the project you are developing, such as Laravel, Django , rails, express etc.
+Some of the Backend programming languages are Python, PHP, Ruby, C #, and Java.
+As in Frontend, each of the above has different frameworks that allow you to work better according to the project you are developing, such as Laravel, Django, rails, express, etc.

 ## :books: Content